Corporate - Group taxationLast reviewed - 28 December 2022

 Consolidated returns are not allowed in Indonesia.

 Transactions between related parties must be consistent with the arm’s-length principle.
-If the arm’s-length principle is not followed, the Director General of Tax (DGT) is authorised to recalculate the taxable income or deductible costs arising from such transactions applying the arm’s-length principle.
+If the arm’s-length principle is not followed, the DGT is authorised to recalculate the taxable income or deductible costs arising from such transactions applying the arm’s-length principle.

 Under the General Tax Provisions and Procedures (Ketentuan Umum dan Tata Cara Perpajakan or KUP) Law, the government requires specific transfer pricing documentation to prove the arm’s-length nature of related-party transactions.

-The MoF issued a regulation, dated 30 December 2016, regarding transfer pricing documentation, which requires taxpayers under certain criteria to prepare transfer pricing documentation, namely the Master File, Local File, and Country-by-Country (CbC) Report.
+Taxpayers under certain criteria are required to prepare transfer pricing documentation, namely the Master File, Local File, and Country-by-Country (CbC) Report.

 Detailed transfer pricing disclosures are required in the CIT return, which include the following: